ElenaS13/SpringHibernateNotes/README.md

 * The other requirement is that Coach implementaiton should be configurable.
 Right now it is hard-coded: Coach theCoach = new TrackCoach();

-* Ideally we would read the implementation from the config file so we could easily swap by changing a config file instead of having to change the source code. **Spring was designed to addess this exact problem.
+* Ideally we would read the implementation from the config file so we could easily swap by changing a config file instead of having to change the source code. **Spring was designed to addess this exact problem**.

 ##### Spring Inversion of Control

 We did not have support for configuration up to this point.
-We will make use of ** object factory
+We will make use of **object factory**.
+Spring provides and object factory so that our application could talk to Spring, say "give me an object".
+Based on the config file or annotation, Spring will give you an appropriate implementation.

+Spring Container

+Primary Funcions: create and manage objects(Inversion of Control) and Inject object's dependancies (Dependancy Injection)

+There are 3 ways to configure Spring Container:
+1. XML config file (legacy, but most legacy apps still use this )
+2. Java Annotations
+3. Java Source Code